Russia planning attacks on Ukrainian nuclear power plants, Zelensky warns - Local News 8

 “No one could know how Russian strikes on the nuclear facility would end, and everyone in Ukraine was reminded of what Chernobyl means,” he said.

-Two-and-a-half years later, Zelensky warned the ZNPP remains “at risk of a nuclear incident.”
+Two-and-a-half years later, Zelensky warned the Russian-occupied ZNPP remains “at risk of a nuclear incident.”
+Russia and Ukraine have blamed previous incidents at the plant on each other.
+Ukraine has three other nuclear plants, according to the World Nuclear Association.

+CNN has previously reported that the risk of a large-scale nuclear incident at the ZNPP is low, since Ukrainian operators put the plant’s reactors into a “cold shutdown” mode in June 2023.

+If the plant’s reactors were to be blown open, the cold reactor would “expose spent fuel to the air, which will spread some radiation,” William Alberque, Director of Strategy, Technology and Arms Control at the International Institute for Strategy Studies, told CNN.

 The-CNN-Wire